simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * backend - A specific key/value store, e.g., files on a local filesystem,
   Consul, Etcd, Zookeeper
-* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv functions.
+* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in simpkv functions.

   * AKA provider.
 Plugin will be used throughout this document to avoid confusion with Puppet types and providers.

-* plugin adapter - Ruby software that loads, selects, and executes the appropriate plugin software for a libkv function call.
+* plugin adapter - Ruby software that loads, selects, and executes the appropriate plugin software for a simpkv function call.

 ## Scope

-This documents libkv requirements, roll out considerations, and a second-iteration, prototype design to meet those requirements.
+This documents simpkv requirements, roll out considerations, and a second-iteration, prototype design to meet those requirements.

 ## Requirements